Evaluation Foundations Courses

 - Become familiar with some main evaluation methods

-- Become familiar with recent trends influencing evaluation field
+- Become familiar with recent trends influencing the evaluation field

 Professional Standards and Principles for Ethical Evaluation Practice